Goodedulla National Park

 Goodedulla is a national park in Queensland, Australia, 573 km northwest of Brisbane.
 The park is located in the centre of the Brigalow Belt.

 Access to the park is by four-wheel-drive vehicle only.
 Camping requires a permit and is available at three locations; Wadlow Yards, Kings Dam and The Palms, although none of the three have any facilities.

-The average elevation of the terrain is 147 meters.
+The average elevation of the terrain is 147 metres.
 399 species of wild animals have been recorded in the park.